bharatchanddandamudi/gitcommands/README.md

 ___

 _A list of my commonly used Git commands_
-*For a Global  Config
-  git config --global user.name "John Doe" git config --global user.email johndoe@example.com
+_For a Global  Config is  git config --global user.name "John Doe",  git config --global user.email johndoe@example.com

 --